seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     holding window; each forward candidate was published, printed in `# КАТАЛИЗАТОРЫ` with its price, or refused by a named rule; and no item was closed by the market word.
 An empty section without its three counts fails this item.
-98. **The three largest movers of `x` passing §3B's four filters carry a line in the appendix** — the move, and the dated event this run's hunt held for the coin or one search found after it (§12).
-A mover whose primary-dated event lay inside the window and was not in the hunt is a coverage gap named for the Architect, never printed (§1): a forward search that finds nothing while the alts move is a failure to investigate, and this line is where the investigation starts.
+98. **The three largest movers of `x` passing §3B's four filters, and the three coins of the list whose 24-hour change in `c` lies furthest from the median of `c`, carry a line in the appendix** — the move, and the event this run's hunt held for the coin or the one search run after it (§5 step 5, §12). **Where the hunt held nothing, the search is RUN: «nothing in the hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a list coin's search asks what moved it in the last 24 hours; what it finds is placed by §6's rules, and a state change or a partnership with its reaction in the payload prints under `УЖЕ БЫЛО СЕГОДНЯ`.
+A mover whose primary-dated event lay inside the window and was not in the hunt is a coverage gap named for the Architect, never printed (§1): a forward search that finds nothing while the alts move is a failure to investigate, and this line is where the investigation starts. **Corrected in place at `2026-09-29-a`:** the run of 24.09, 14:21 Tbilisi passed TAKE at −67 %, NIL at +50 % and NOM at +39 % on «no event in the hunt» with no search run, and no line was required for a coin of the list at all.
+99. **The exchange list was read THIS run, first, and every record naming a symbol of `c` or of a filtered row of `x` went somewhere** (§6a) — an item, a forward candidate, the `Почему` of a row, or a refusal by a named rule.
+The artifact is the lane's `ts`, later than this run's freeze; a search standing in its place fails this item, except where the list itself refused and the appendix names the refusal.
+100. **The hunt ran in §5 step 5's order** — every step completed, or named as the step the run stopped in — and no read of a later step was made while an earlier one was incomplete.
+A vector, a forum or a stale lane read before every list coin's discovery search fails this item.
+101. **Every declared futures asset was screened and cut on its own day from `c`** (§3A): published as a day-cut row after the structural rows, as a `СОЗРЕВАЕТ` item, or as a catalyst line with its price — or the appendix names the middle third or the §3B rule that refused it. «No structural row» is not a refusal.
+This checklist reads such a row as it reads an outside-list
+    row: its side from its own day in `c` (item 58, the project clause excepted — the coin is the owner's own), the chase test on its day alone (item 4, as §3B executes it), items 78, 83 and 85, and every level traced to its row of `c`; item 80 orders it among the day-cut rows alone, and items 40, 42, 43, 50, 52, 54, 55, 68, 71 and 76 — each reading `cd`, `invalidationInfo`, `marketRegime` or `vol` — do not read it.
+102. **`sec6_md5` was computed by §6a's own command**, and the log carries the command verbatim beside its output. **Measured 24.09, 14:21 Tbilisi:** the run hashed a line range, `sed -n 1786,2426p`, whose digest the section's own command does not reproduce, and stamped eight lanes with it.

+**99–102 name the owner's complaints of 24.09.2026 against the run of 24.09, 14:21 Tbilisi — the
+first under `-28-a` — and 89, 91 and 98 are corrected in place.** The run broke two rules reaching
+them: item 32 — the nine type lanes of `sweeps.horizon`, the exchange list among them, were neither read nor named — and §6a's hash command, which it replaced with a line range.
+The file broke the
+rest: it kept the exchange list in a cache, gave the hunt no order, cut nothing for five declared perpetuals, let a mover pass without a search, reached a shipped change only through a channel, and banned the partnership the owner names as a catalyst.

 **96–98 name the owner's complaint of 24.09.2026 against the run of 24.09, 02:02 Tbilisi, and that run broke no rule.** It obeyed a file that told it to carry fifteen objects from four earlier